andrew/ultimate-awesome/README.md

 - [CS-Awesome-Courses](https://github.com/jackwener/CS-Awesome-Courses) - 计算机的优秀课程.
 - [awesome-ai-ml-dl](https://github.com/neomatrix369/awesome-ai-ml-dl) - Awesome Artificial Intelligence, Machine Learning and Deep Learning as we learn it.
 Study notes and a curated list of awesome resources of such topics.
 - [awesome-linuxaudio](https://github.com/nodiscc/awesome-linuxaudio) - [mirror] A list of software and resources for professional audio/video/live events production on Linux.
-- [awesome-opensource-boilerplates](https://github.com/einguterwaran/awesome-opensource-boilerplates) - A curated list of production-ready and free SaaS boilerplates and starter templates.
-Build your next software-as-a-service project with battle-tested open source foundations.
 - [awesome-uikit](https://github.com/jaywcjlove/awesome-uikit) - Collect JS Frameworks, Web components library and Admin Template.
 - [Awesome-Embodied-Robotics-and-Agent](https://github.com/zchoi/Awesome-Embodied-Robotics-and-Agent) - This is a curated list of "Embodied AI or robot with Large Language Models" research.
 Watch this repository for the latest updates! 🔥.
 - [awesome-devsecops](https://github.com/JakobTheDev/awesome-devsecops) - Curating the best DevSecOps resources and tooling.